day8/re-frame/README.md

 - [presentation (video)](http://www.infoq.com/presentations/ClojureScript-Javelin) by Alan Dipert (co-author of Hoplon)
 - [serious pants Elm thesis](https://www.seas.harvard.edu/sites/default/files/files/archived/Czaplicki.pdf)

-And for the love of all that is good, please watch this wonderful [StrangeLoop presentation ](https://www.youtube.com/watch?v=fU9hR3kiOK0) (40 mins).
+And for the love of all that is good, please watch this terrific [StrangeLoop presentation ](https://www.youtube.com/watch?v=fU9hR3kiOK0) (40 mins).
 Watch what happens when you re-imagine a database as a stream!!
 Look at all the problems that are solved.
 Think about that: shared mutable state (the root of all evil), re-imagined as a stream!!
 Blew my socks off.

 re-frame tries to be `Derived Data everywhere, flowing`.
-Or perhaps, "Derived Data All The Way Down" (an infinite loop of Derived Data).
+Or perhaps, `Derived Data All The Way Down` (an infinite loop of Derived Data).
 More explanation on all these claims soon.

 ## Explaining re-frame

-To explain re-frame, I'll incrementally develop a diagram, explaining each part as it is added.
+To explain re-frame, I'll incrementally develop a diagram, describing each part as it is added.

 Initially, I'll be using [Reagent] at an intermediate to advanced level.
 But this is no introductory reagent tutorial and you will need to have done one of those before continuing here.
 Try